Platform-OS/pos-module-core/README.md

 ```

+This script ensures that the title and UUID fields are present and checks the title for minimum and maximum length requirements.
+It also ensures the uniqueness of the UUID, essential for maintaining data integrity across your application.

-### Execute
+### Execute Stage

-  If validation succeeds, proceed with executing the command - usually a single [platformOS GraphQL Mutation](https://documentation.platformos.com/get-started/build-your-first-app/saving-data-to-the-database#save-the-data-in-the-database).
-Any error raised here should be considered 500 server error.
-If you allow errors here, it means there is something wrong with the code organisation, as all checks to prevent errors should be done in the `check` step.
+Once the inputs pass validation in the check stage, the process moves to execution, typically involving a single [platformOS GraphQL Mutation](https://documentation.platformos.com/get-started/build-your-first-app/saving-data-to-the-database#save-the-data-in-the-database).
+Any errors occurring at this stage should be considered as 500 server errors.
+Allowing errors in this phase suggests issues with code organization, as all necessary validations to prevent these errors should have been completed in the `check` stage.

-Example `app/lib/commands/dummy/execute.liquid`:
+Here’s an example from `app/lib/commands/dummy/execute.liquid` showing how a command is executed:

 ```liquid
 {% liquid